karthi13/JavaHobbyProject/README.md

 # JavaHobbyProject

-This project was adapted from https://www.javatpoint.com/library-management-system-in-java-swing for educational purpose.
+This project was adapted from [this link](https://www.javatpoint.com/library-management-system-in-java-swing) for educational purpose.

 Take aways from this project: